Ruth Davidson: Election bid

-Following the resignation of Annabel Goldie as Scottish Conservative leader on 9 May 2011, Davidson became a contender in the leadership election.
+After a poor result for her party at the election, Annabel Goldie resigned as Scottish Conservative leader on 9 May 2011.
+Davidson became a contender in the subsequent leadership election.
 Her rivals later claimed that Davidson received assistance from Party headquarters, though her supporters stated that these claims were part of a smear campaign.
 She stood against three other candidates – Murdo Fraser, Jackson Carlaw and Margaret Mitchell.
 Fraser stood on a platform of separating the Scottish Conservatives from the UK-wide party and establishing a new Scottish centre-right party.
 Davidson announced her candidacy on 4 September and vehemently opposed Fraser's proposals to separate the party, calling it a "distraction" which would "tie the party in knots".
+Academic Alexander Smith described Davidson as ideologically aligned with the party's centrists while Fraser was associated with the party's right.

-Davidson's campaign was endorsed by two MSPs: John Lamont (her campaign manager) and John Scott; and the Conservatives' only Scottish MP and Scotland Office minister, David Mundell.
-Her campaign was also endorsed by the following party grandees: Sir Albert McQuarrie; The 13th Marquess of Lothian, a former Chairman of the Conservative Party; former Scottish Office minister and Scottish party chairman Lord Sanderson; a former Secretary of State for Scotland, Lord Forsyth; the Leader of the House of Lords, Lord Strathclyde; and former MSP and Holyrood deputy presiding officer Murray Tosh.
+Davidson's campaign was endorsed by two MSPs and a former Secretary of State for Scotland, Lord Forsyth.
+She was also supported by the conservatives sole MP in Scotland David Mundell.
 Despite being a List MSP for Glasgow, she failed to gain the endorsement of a single chairperson of any of the five Conservative Constituency Associations in Glasgow and over half the MSP group had supported Murdo Fraser.

-On 11 September 2011, Davidson sacked her election agent and parliamentary assistant Ross McFarlane after he was filmed trying to burn a European Union flag in a Glasgow street following a University Conservative Association (GUCA), St Andrew's Day dinner in November 2010.
+On 11 September 2011, Davidson sacked her election agent and parliamentary assistant Ross McFarlane.
+He had been filmed trying to burn a European Union flag in a Glasgow street following a University Conservative Association (GUCA) St Andrew's Day dinner in November 2010.
 On 5 October 2011, the Scottish Conservative media director Ramsay Jones was suspended from his duties during the leadership contest, after it was revealed that he had met Davidson and her campaign team in her flat on Sunday, 18 September.

 Davidson subsequently won the leadership election and was made the leader of the Scottish Conservatives on 4 November 2011.
-She gained 2,278 first preference votes out of the 5,676 votes cast, after second preference votes were counted, she won by 2,983 votes to second-placed Murdo Fraser's 2,417.
-This sparked some discontent within the party, with prominent party supporter Paul McBride resigning from the party and party donor John McGlynn criticised her election, saying that she was elected through 'interference'.
+She gained 2,278 first preference votes out of the 5,676 votes cast, after second preference votes were counted, she won by 2,983 votes to runner up Murdo Fraser's 2,417.
+This sparked some discontent within the party, with prominent party supporter Paul McBride resigning from the party and party donor John McGlynn criticised her election, saying that she was elected through "interference".